 While our office already adheres to these standard precautions, there are several additional recommendations we are implementing to prevent the spread of COVID-19.

-- Screening patients for signs or symptoms of infection prior to their appointment the following day.
+- Screening patients for signs or symptoms of infection prior to their appointment.

 - Making sure our masks, gloves, and eye protection are appropriate for the procedures performed.

 - Cleaning and disinfecting public areas frequently, including door handles, chairs, counters, and bathrooms.

 If you have an appointment scheduled within the next few weeks, please contact our office if you experience any of the following:

 - Travel within the past 14 days to affected geographical regions